Querylight TS Demo

 WildcardQuery for Term-Level Pattern Matching

-Match indexed terms with `*` and `?` patterns without switching to full-text analysis.
+Match indexed terms with `*` and `?` patterns without switching to full-text analysis, using the JSON DSL first.

 Back to docs search